Friday, July 30, 2010

 When I was younger and a lot more vain than I am now, I used to believe that I was the kind of person in whom famous people could find unqualified friendship.
 I believed I had no desire to be famous, after all, and believed myself incapable of vanity, so these people could confide in me without the fear that I was using them as a ladder to fame for myself.

 I've long since disabused myself of the notion that I'm incapable of vanity.
 (If you ever find yourself believing that you possess some virtue that makes you particularly ideal as a choice for some role in life, that would be your vanity speaking.)
-I have more "fame" than I could ever want as a pastor, by the way, as proven by the fact that I've had people stalk me online, trying to find fault with "the man of God".
+I have more "fame" than I could ever want as a pastor, by the way, as proven by the fact that I've had people stalk me online, trying to find fault with "the man of God."
 I've also become jaded toward the notion that most celebrities are people with whom I would want to find friendship, were I ever to meet them.
 There are, however, a few with whom I believe I would enjoy a conversation over the beverage of choice.

 One such man is Alan Alda.
 I've been fascinated by Alda for as long as I can remember.
 M*A*S*H began its run before I was born, but I remember watching the finale on our old black and white television.
 Alda's character, Benjamin Franklin "Hawkeye" Pierce, was intriguing, even as young as I was.
 I certainly didn't understand everything that went on, but even I, callow youth, could tell that Hawkeye was a complex character, and the man who played him made the character believable, no matter how far-fetched the situation seemed.
-Age has only allowed me to see with more clarity just how rich a character her portrayed, just how brilliant his portrayal.
+Age has only allowed me to see with more clarity just how rich a character he portrayed, just how brilliant his portrayal.

 I recently purchased the two books he has written, his memoirs.
 I was disappointed, but not terribly surprised, to read that he was no longer a Christian.
 He had been a practicing Roman Catholic, but He departed from the faith in his twenties.
 He describes it this way: